-Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Nebraska.
+Infant mortality rates-a key indicator of overall health-vary by mother's education and racial or ethnic group in Minnesota.

 - Compared with babies born to the most-educated mothers, babies born to mothers with less education appear more likely to die before reaching their first birthdays.
-The infant mortality rates among babies born to mothers with 12 or fewer years of schooling are approximately 1.5 times higher than that for babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to non-Hispanic black mothers is approximately twice the rates seen among babies of non-Hispanic white or Hispanic mothers.
+The infant mortality rate among babies born to mothers with less than 12 years of education is twice the rate seen among babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to non-Hispanic black mothers is 2.5 times the rate seen among babies of non-Hispanic white mothers and nearly twice the rate among babies born to Hispanic mothers.

-Comparing Nebraska's experience against the national benchmark2 for infant mortality reveals unrealized health potential among Nebraska babies across maternal education and racial or ethnic groups.
-Infants in every group could do better.
+Comparing Minnesota's experience against the national benchmark for infant mortality reveals unrealized health potential among Minnesota babies in almost every maternal education and racial or ethnic group.
+Infants in most groups could do better.